usmqe/usmqe-testdoc/web/alerting/status_gluster_afr.rst

         *glusterd* service is started.
 All brick processes are running again.
         Verify that a *afr quorum met* clearing alert is generated in **Tendrl**.
-        Verify that the previous (warning) one is not displayed on UI anymore.
+        Verify that the previous (warning) *afr quorum fail* is not displayed on UI anymore.

 .. test_action::
     :step: